robflaherty/scroll-depth-2/readme.md

 # Scroll Depth 2
 Alpha version of a better way to measure scroll depth.
+This is the next version of the original [Scroll Depth](https://github.com/robflaherty/scroll-depth) library.

 Intended for people comfortable working with GA data outside of the web UI.